-All non-essential personnel are screened upon entrance to the building at the beginning of their shift.
+All non-essential personnel are screened upon entrance to the building at the beginning of their shift and upon exit of the building at the end of their shift.
 This screening occurs in the new employee vestibule entrance / exit area and in the front main visitor entrance.
 The screening tool currently being used is the same tool presented in section 22 above.